skalnik/CoffeeScript-Presentation/coffeescript/basics.md

 * Compiles down to JavaScript
 * Brings in ideas from Ruby & Python
 * Whitespace sensitive (Yay!
 Boo!)
-* Parts are being incorperated into Javascript
+* Parts are being incorporated into JavaScript

 !SLIDE